 - Give supporting details that help the reader fully understand The Big Idea and prove what they thought before was either wrong or incomplete.

-*Remember, the core emotion the reader wants to feel at the end of the Big Idea Book is relief or satisfaction when you (the protagonist, the author) learn what is essential in time to avoid disaster; or pity and horror when you find out too late.
+*Remember, the core emotion the reader likely wants to feel at the end of the Big Idea Book is relief or satisfaction when they learn what is essential in time to avoid disaster.

 Your goal here is to provide the reader with a clear understanding of the material that they can repeat to someone else after they put the book down.